dmg9626/dmg9626.github.io/games/boids.md

 *Note: Performance is dependent on your machine's processing power.
 I managed to simulate 200 boids at a stable 60fps on my 2015 Macbook Pro, so it should run well on most modern computers.*

+*The GIFs shown have lower framerates due to the recording software using CPU resources.*

 ### Description

 This is a flocking simulation I've created in Unity.
 It models the movement patterns of a flock of birds, or a school of fish.
 The agents themselves are called "boids," originally defined in [Craig Reynolds' 1987 paper on flocking patterns](http://www.cs.toronto.edu/~dt/siggraph97-course/cwr87/){:target="_blank"}.